Ohan Oda, PhD Student

 Research Publications Teaching Classes Resume

 I'm a Ph.D candidate in Computer Science and a member of the Computer Graphics and User Interface Lab.
-I'm expecting to graduate by Spring 2011.
+I'm expecting to graduate by the end of 2011.
 I'm currently developing the Goblin XNA infrastructure, which is a platform for research on 3D user interfaces, including augmented reality and virtual reality, with an emphasis on games.
-It is written in C# and based on the Microsoft XNA Game Studio 3.0.
+It is written in C# and based on the Microsoft XNA Game Studio 3.1.
 The framework is downloadable from here.
 I'm broadly interested in applications of mobile augmented reality systems in the field of recreation and entertainment, including virtual sports and gaming.
+My thesis topic is Multi-user Interaction Techniques in Augmented Reality.
 I received a B.S. in Computer Engineering and Computer Science from University of Wisconsin Madison and an M.S. in Computer Science from Columbia.

 Research